-Reliability for the measure has not been assessed, but it is expected to be high; CAHPS sample sizes and specifications are known to be sufficient and appropriate.
-This measure provides States, Medicaid programs, parents, and other stakeholders with a way to assess the availability of treatment or counseling services for children.
-Low rates are easily understood to be unacceptable.
-The simplicity of the measure allows providers and purchasers to assess how well the system accommodates parents when they attempt to obtain care for their child.
+This measure provides States, Medicaid programs, parents, and other stakeholders with a way to assess the availability of specialty care appointments for children.
+Low rates of parents' ability to obtain an appointment when needed are easily understood to be unacceptable.
+The simplicity of the measure allows providers and purchasers to assess how well the system accommodates parents when they attempt to obtain more than preventive care for their child.